 DB-TIP (Deaf-Blind Training, Interpreting & Professional Development) is a small business that aims to enhance the knowledge and skills regarding deaf-blind interpreting strategies of interpreters and interpreter educators across the country.
 This is being done through a variety of ways, including face-to-face learning and online distance learning.
-Susanne Morgan Morrow started DB-TIP in 2005 after hearing the requests from Deaf-Blind people and interpreters from coast to coast.
+Susanne Morgan Morrow started DB-TIP in 2005 after hearing the requests from DeafBlind people, interpreters, and service providers from coast to coast.

-Jamie Pope, Assistant is the former executive director of American Association of the Deaf-Blind (AADB), a national consumer advocacy organization of, for, and by deaf-blind people.
-She served in this capacity for eight years, increasing the visibility of AADB and the national deaf-blind community with federal government agencies and Congress.
+Jamie Pope, Business Manager, is a DeafBlind consultant, providing workshops and consultation related to DeafBlind people.
+Formerly, she was the executive director of American Association of the Deaf-Blind (AADB), a national consumer advocacy organization of, for, and by DeafBlind people.
+She served in this capacity for eight years, increasing the visibility of AADB and the national DeafBlind community with federal government agencies and Congress.
 Before AADB, she worked as Technical Assistance Specialist with the National Technical Assistance Consortium on Children and Youth who are Deaf-Blind (now called the National Consortium on Deaf-Blindness).
-She is a savvy consumer of interpreting services which led her to be a critical force in establishing the National Task Force on Deaf-Blind Interpreting (NTFDBI).
+She is a savvy consumer of interpreting services which led her to be a critical force in establishing the National Task Force on Deaf-Blind Interpreting (NTFDBI) in collaboration with Registry of Interpreters for the Deaf.
 Her professional accomplishments are many, which include honored guest speaker, trainer, facilitator, instructor, and author.
 She holds a Masters degree in Social Work from the Catholic University of America in Washington, DC.
-She became deaf-blind during early childhood due to illness.
+She became DeafBlind during early childhood due to illness.